Bangkok United F.C.: Development of club's name (2009)

 At the start of the 2009 season, the club changed their club name from Bangkok University to Bangkok United with a partnership with the Bangkok Metropolitan Administration (BMA) to be in line with the Football Association of Thailand's (FAT) new regulations that all teams in the top flight must be registered as limited companies.
 They also changed their club nickname to 'Bangkok Angels', and were officially unveiled on 4 March 2009.

-Also, with this name change, the club relocated to a new stadium, the Thai-Japanese Stadium which was based further center in Greater Bangkok.
-The stadium is for multi-use, such as athletics and football and holds a capacity of 10,320.
+Also, with this name change, the club relocated to a new stadium, the Thai-Japanese Stadium which was based in Greater Bangkok.
+The stadium is multi-use, such as for athletics and football, and has a capacity of 10,320.
 The stadium was also shared by Thai Port whilst they waited for their stadium to be upgraded.
-On 31 May 2009, after 5 home matches, the club returned to using Bangkok University Stadium as a home ground again until the renovations of Thai-Japanese Stadium were finished before the start of 2009 season's second leg in August.
+On 31 May 2009, after five home matches, the club returned to using Bangkok University Stadium as a home ground again until the renovations of Thai-Japanese Stadium were finished before the start of the 2009 season's second leg in August.

 Bangkok United narrowly escaped relegation in the 2009 Thai Premier League.

-New owners
+Resurgence and relegation (2010–2014)

-For the 2010 Thai Premier League season, Bangkok United was backed by Thai media company True Corporation.
+In the 2010 Thai Premier League season, Bangkok United was backed by Thai media company True Corporation.
 The early season optimism did not last long and the 2010 campaign ended in relegation.
-The Angels only won two home games all season.
-Rather surprisingly the two victories were against high-fliers Buriram PEA and Chonburi.
-Incidentally, both victories were achieved at the Bangkok University Stadium after they switched their home fixtures from the Thai-Japanese Stadium to the university midway through the season.
+Bangkok United only won two home games all season.
+Surprisingly, the two victories were against high-fliers Buriram PEA and Chonburi.
+Both victories were achieved at the Bangkok University Stadium after they switched their home fixtures from the Thai-Japanese Stadium to the university midway through the season.

+Bangkok United played in the 2011 Thai Division 1 League and finished in sixth place in the league.

+Bangkok United ended the 2012 Thai Division 1 League in third place, and were promoted back to the top flight in the 2013 season after spending two seasons in the second division.